Monthly Real Estate Marketing Review: REAL Trends Rankings, SEO Study, and More

 From the release of a new SEO study that details just how much search marketing has grown in the last year to the release of one of the real estate industry’s most widely read reports, there has been quite a bit going on you ought to know about.

-Continue reading below to find out what’s been going on in the wide world of marketing as we approach the midpoint of 2017 — data, tidbits, and other essential info that can inform your digital approach as we head into the second half of the year.
+Continue reading below to find out what’s been going on in the wide world of marketing as we approach the midpoint of 2017 — and watch this 1-minute video to get Facebook insights that can improve your marketing on the social network:

 REAL Trends reveals its “The Thousand” for 2017.